0exp/redis_queued_locks/README.md

   - See RedisQueuedLocks::Instrument::ActiveSupport for example.
 - `raise_errors` - `[Boolean]`
   - Raise errors on library-related limits such as timeout or retry count limit.
+- `fail_fast` - `[Boolean]`
+    - Should the required lock to be checked before the try and exit immidietly if lock is already obtained;
+    - Should the logic exit immidietly after the first try if the lock was obtained by another process while the lock request queue was initially empty;
 - `identity` - `[String]`
   - An unique string that is unique per `RedisQueuedLock::Client` instance.
 Resolves the collisions between the same process_id/thread_id/fiber_id/ractor_id identifiers on different